-Our CEIAG (Careers Education Information and Guidance) programme is inclusive of all students in all year groups and our Careers Policy can be found under the Essential Information tab.
+Our CEIAG (Careers Education Information and Guidance) programme is inclusive of all students in all year groups and our Careers Policy can be found above and under the Essential Information tab.
 We want our students to be able to make informed choices about their future and we partner with many external organisations to help us achieve this goal.

 Our programme follows the Gatsby Benchmarks and we work with the Careers & Enterprise Company to monitor our progress in meeting these benchmarks which are: